-In certain cases, the Group also provides hotel renovation services to franchisees to convert their buildings suitable for hotel use.
+The Group also in certain cases provides hotel renovation services to franchisees to convert their buildings suitable for hotel use.
 When the renovation revenue can be reasonably measured, such revenue is recognized progressively over time using the output method, based on the surveys of performance by the Group's experts who review the work performed to date under each contract.
 When the renovation revenue cannot be reasonably measured, such revenue is recognized only to the extent of contract costs incurred that are expected to be recovered.
-The hotel renovation service revenue is included in manachised hotels revenues - other transactions with the franchisees in the consolidated statements of comprehensive income.
+The hotel renovation service revenue is included in manachised hotels revenues in the consolidated statements of comprehensive income.

-(2) Leased hotel revenues
+Leased hotel revenues